syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Web-Installer.md

 The following procedure illustrates how to uninstall Essential Studio Platform from Web Installer.

-1. Double-click the Syncfusion Essential Studio Platform Online Installer.
+1. Double-click the Syncfusion Essential Studio Platform Web Installer.
 The installer Wizard opens and extracts the package automatically.

     ![Installer Extraction Wizard uninstall](WebInstaller/Step-by-Step-Installation_img1.png)

-2. Welcome wizard of the Syncfusion Online Installer will be displayed.
+2. Welcome wizard of the Syncfusion Web Installer will be displayed.
 Click Next.

    ![Welcome wizard uninstall](WebInstaller/Step-by-Step-Installation_img2.png)